Darvsih1989/Excel-IP-Ping-Scanner/README.md

-# Excel-IP-Ping-Scanner
-A GUI tool that reads LAN IPs from an Excel file, checks highlighted cells, pings each IP (and its next address), and outputs a full connectivity report.
+# Excel IP Ping Scanner

+A Python GUI tool that:
+- Reads an Excel file
+- Detects colored cells in column "LAN IP"
+- Pings each IP
+- Also increments last octet and pings again
+- Writes a detailed ping report in `ping_report.txt`

+## Features
+- GUI file selection (Tkinter)
+- Reads Excel with openpyxl
+- Detects specific cell background color (yellow)
+- Pings using Windows ping command
+- Writes detailed results to a text file

+## How to Run